International Tennis Hall of Fame

 The International Tennis Hall of Fame is located in Newport, Rhode Island, United States.
 It honors both players and other contributors to the sport of tennis.
-The complex, the former Newport Casino, includes a museum, grass tennis courts, an indoor tennis facility, a court tennis facility, and a theatre.
-The International Tennis Hall of Fame is a non-profit organization with the goal to preserve, celebrate, and inspire the sport of tennis around the world.
+The complex, the former Newport Casino, includes a museum, 13 grass tennis courts, an indoor tennis facility with three courts, three outdoor hard courts, one green clay court, a court tennis facility, and a theatre.
+The International Tennis Hall of Fame is a non-profit organization with the goal of preserving, celebrating, and inspiring the sport of tennis around the world.

+The location was the original home of the U.S. National Championships (now called the US Open), established in 1881.
+Since 1976, the complex has hosted the Hall of Fame Open, a combined men's and women's event, each year in July.